 In following recommendations as outlined by the Austrian Federal Ministry of Education, Science and Research (bmbwf), we advise you to closely monitor the state of your health.
 If your body temperature exceeds 37.5°C, we strongly urge you to refrain from coming to the university.
 This COVID 19 self-monitoring check put together by the Red Cross is particularly helpful.
 If you believe you have Coronavirus symptoms, please call the official 1450 Hotline number immediately.
 We kindly ask you to also report any suspected cases and infections to the internal extension 1450.
 You can also send an e-mail to: email@example.com.

-Recently announced rules and regulations mean the following measures for the Johannes Kepler University Linz.
+Based on regulations announced by the government, the following applies at the Johannes Kepler University Linz.

 2. Working from Home